OmerKonan/Noise-Cancelling/README.md

 # Noise-Cancelling
-It's a noise cancelling project using lms and rms algorithm.
+It's a noise cancelling project using LMS and RLS algorithm.